 Channel Support Systems guide

-Channel support systems are used to carry building services such as cables, pipework, ducting, or anything else that needs to be supported and kept out of the way.
+Channel support systems are used to carry building services.
+From cables, pipework, ducting, or anything else that needs to be supported and kept out of the way, channel supports offer a flexible and easy sollution.

 Fixmart offers a comprehensive range of channel support system components allowing you the flexibility to build almost any configuration you can conceive.
 Here we take a brief look at the different types of components which make up channel support systems; channel lengths, brackets, and fixings.
 From the simplest brackets for a few cables or runs of pipes, to elaborate support systems to carry large bundles of data cables, pipework for a plant room or to install HVAC throughout an entire building complex, we have just the components you need.